Getting an Interview

 Asked me if I knew how to use oscilloscope and could work with both hardware and software testing and debugging systems

 It was only for a summer internship position, but they found a more experienced candidate.

-I applied online and the process took a day – interviewed at AAI Corporation in April 2009.
+I applied online.
+The process took 1 day – interviewed at AAI Corporation (Hunt Valley, MD) in April 2009.

-I applied online and the process took a day – interviewed at AAI Corporation in March 2009.
+I applied online.
+The process took 1 day – interviewed at AAI Corporation (Hunt Valley, MD) in March 2009.